 “The Five Minute Journal is one of the simplest ways that I have found to consistently ensure improving my well being and happiness.
 Both in terms of achievement and actual measurable, quantifiable results.”
 Tim Ferris

-As a student of human behavior, I am particularly interested in what behavior results in happiness, and what behavior creates stress and worry.
+As a student of human behaviour, I am particularly interested in what behaviour results in happiness, and what behaviour creates stress and worry.

-One of the focal points of my interest right now is to find tools, tricks and ways to guide our mind away from stress and anxiety and towards fulfillment and happiness.
+One of the focal points of my interest right now is to find tools, tricks, and ways to guide our mind away from stress and anxiety and towards fulfilment and happiness.

 But how do you direct your brain?
 What habits create worry and what habits help us to guide our mind towards gratitude and joy.

 I got this part covered.
-Since I never shied away from failure and fucking up in a big way I by accident made my Ph.D. in how to feel like horsecrap.
+Since I never shied away from failure and fucking up in a big way, I, by accident, did my PhD in how to feel like horse crap.

-My monkey mind was non stop in problem-solving mode.
-Always stressed, super imbalances and totally not happy.
+My monkey mind was non-stop in problem-solving mode.
+Always stressed, super imbalanced, and totally not happy.
 This provided me with a manual on how to feel worried all the time.
-This in combination with me being a psychology student put me In a perfect position to deconstruct unhappiness and chronic stress.
+This, in combination with me being a psychology student, put me in a perfect position to deconstruct unhappiness and chronic stress.

-After spending years on finding patterns, mindsets, and behaviors that resulted in worry, anxiety, and depression I got curious about what the opposite would look like.
+After spending years on finding patterns, mindsets, and behaviours that resulted in worry, anxiety, and depression, I got curious about what the opposite would look like.

 What were the habits, routines, and patterns of pro athletes, stars, millionaires or even billionaires?
 Are there commonalities to be found among them?

-I was curious what would happen if one straight copied the behaviors of successful people.
-What would happen to a person who was prone to despair and depression if that person started to emulate habits of high achievers and happy people?
+I was curious about what would happen if one straight copied the behaviours of successful people.
+What would happen to a person who was prone to despair and depression, if that person started to emulate habits of high achievers and happy people?

-Would this result in them getting better results and more happiness eventually?
+Would this result in them getting better results and eventually more happiness?

-As a broke psychology student, I didn’t know many millionaires.
+As a broke psychology student, I did not know many millionaires.

-This is when I stumbled over the Tim Ferris Podcast.
+This was when I stumbled over the Tim Ferris Podcast.

-Tim Ferris is a silicon valley Tech entrepreneur who made it his life mission to deconstruct world-class performers from eclectic areas (investing, sports, business etc).
+Tim Ferris is a Silicon Valley tech entrepreneur, who made it his life mission to deconstruct world-class performers from various areas (investing, sports, business, etc.).

-His Guests include people like Arnold Schwarzenegger, Jamie Foxx, Edward Norton, Tony Robbins, Peter Thiel.
+His guests have included people like Arnold Schwarzenegger, Jamie Foxx, Edward Norton, Tony Robbins, and Peter Thiel.

-This show for me was A good nugget.
-And as you can hear I am a big fanboy of this show.
-Since at that time I didnt have enough leverage to interview successful case studies myself this show was the next best thing for me.
+This show for me was a good nugget, and as you can hear, I am a big fanboy of this show.
+Since at that time, I did not have enough leverage to interview successful case studies myself, this show was the next best thing for me.